 Williams Lake was named for Shuswap Indian Chief Willyum.
 The town began with the Cariboo gold rush in the 1800s, and grew rapidly with the advent of the Pacific Great Eastern Railway (later British Columbia Railway) in 1919.
 Williams Lake is a major cattle marketing and shipping centre for the Cariboo–Chilcotin.

-Williams Lake has complete visitor services, including hotels/motels, gas stations, fast-food outlets and restaurants.
-Boitanio Mall on Oliver Street offers shopping.
+Williams Lake has all visitor services, including hotels/motels, gas stations, fast-food outlets, restaurants and shopping.
 The public library has free internet access on their computers.
-There is a bowling alley on First Avenue and a 4-screen movie theatre on Third Avenue.
 There are slot machines and bingo at Signal Point Gaming, which is located adjacent to the Discovery Centre just south of Williams Lake on Highway 97.
 Area recreation includes an 18-hole golf course, a 9-hole golf course and a par-3 golf course as well as a twin sheet arena and pool complex.

-Camping at Williams Lake Stampede Campground (dry camping and hookups); phone 250-398-6718.
+Camping at Williams Lake Stampede Campground (tenting area and RV sites with 20/30- and 50-amp hookups); phone 250-398-6718.
 Follow Highway 20 a short distance west and take first right turn then follow signs.
 (You can see the Stampede grounds from Oliver Street overlook.)

 - The Williams Lake Stampede, British Columbia’s premier rodeo, is held annually near the July 1 (Canada Day) holiday.